odyskypa/mining-unstructured-data-nlp/README.md

 Below one can find information about the 3 parts of the project.

+For getting access to the data of the project, contact me via email @`odykypar@gmail.com`

 ***
 ### Language Detection
 In this part of the project an analysis of the performance of several preprocessing techniques and Machine Learning models for `Language Detection` task was accomplished.
 Word and character tokenization was tested and compared, as well as several different vocabulary sizes.